-Jeffrey Neuburger is a partner, co-head of the Technology, Media & Communications Group, a member of the Privacy & Data Security Group and editor of the firm’s New Media and Technology Law blog.
+Jeffrey Neuburger is a partner, co-head of the Technology, Media & Communications Group, a member of the Privacy & Cybersecurity Group and editor of the firm’s New Media and Technology Law blog.

 Jeff’s practice focuses on technology, media and advertising-related business transactions and counseling, including the utilization of emerging technology and distribution methods in business.
 For example, Jeff represents clients in the implementation of blockchain technology, cryptocurrency-related issues and online strategies associated with advertising, products, services and content commercialized on the Internet through broadband channels, mobile platforms, broadcast and cable television distribution and print publishing.
 He also represents many organizations in large infrastructure-related projects, such as outsourcing, technology acquisitions, cloud computing initiatives and related services agreements.

 Jeff counsels clients on all aspects of "social media," including the use of social media in the workplace and the creation and use of social media presences to establish connections with clients and customers.
 He counsels on and drafts social media policies, guidelines and "rules of the road", and advises on regulatory, intellectual property and publisher liability (e.g., defamation) issues associated with social media.